New Patients (202) 851-7554

 Extensive Tooth Decay

 In advanced cases of tooth decay, a simple tooth extraction may be the only option.
-If your dentist cannot save the tooth using conservative measures, then they may need to extract the tooth.
+If your dentist cannot save the tooth using conservative measures, they may need to extract it.

 Periodontal Disease